ti-cortex-m4/demo-java-virtual-threads2/readme.md

 ### Platform threads

 _Platform threads_ are _kernel-mode_ threads mapped one-to-one to _kernel-mode_ OS threads.
 A platform thread is connected to an OS thread for their entire lifetime.
 The OS schedules OS threads and therefore, platform threads.
 The operating system affects the thread creation time and the _context switching_ time, as well as the number of platform threads.
 Platform threads usually have a large, fixed-size stack allocated in a process _stack segment_.
-For the JVM running on Linux x64 the default stack size is 1 MB, so 1000 OS threads require 1 GB of stack memory.
+(For the JVM running on Linux x64 the default stack size is 1 MB, so 1000 OS threads require 1 GB of stack memory).
 So, the number of available platform threads is limited to the number of OS threads.
-A typical JVM can support no more than a few thousand platform threads.
+A JVM on a consumer-grade computer can support no more than a few thousand platform threads.

 >Platform threads are suitable for executing all types of tasks, but their use in long-blocking operations is a waste of a limited resource.

 ### Virtual threads

 _Virtual threads_ are _user-mode_ threads mapped many-to-many to _kernel-mode_ OS threads.
 Virtual threads are scheduled by the JVM, rather than the OS.
 A virtual thread is a regular Java object, so the thread creation time and thread switching time are negligible.
 The stack size of virtual threads is much smaller than for platform threads and is dynamically sized.
 Thus, the number of virtual threads does not depend on the limitations of the OS.
-A typical JVM can support millions of virtual threads.
+A JVM on the same computer can support millions of virtual threads.

 >Virtual threads are suitable for executing tasks that spend most of the time blocked and are not intended for long-running CPU-intensive operations.